top of page

 University, Sacramento and MA in Teaching at Boston College.
 Dana is a 37-year veteran of teaching American, European, and African-American History at St. John's Preparatory School in Danvers, MA.
 In addition, Dana has 20 years of experience leading tours for the National Park Service in Boston.
 He traces his love for history back to many visits to U.S. landmarks he had as a young man traveling with his parents, who were also teachers.
 Dana feels that the best way to learn history is to be where the actual events took place, and Boston provides such a great opportunity with so many historical sites, rich with remarkable stories.

-WILL S.
+MILES S.

 HISTORICAL GUIDE